-Moosic streams from any Subsonic-compatible server — your NAS, a VPS, or a friend's box.
-Boots in under a second, gapless FLAC, gets out of the way.
+Moosic streams from any Subsonic-compatible server, your NAS, a VPS, or a friend's box.
+Merge several servers into one library, sync it to an iPod or DAP without iTunes, play it gapless.
 Pick modern or retro.
 Both ship in the box.

-Moosic speaks Subsonic — the open standard most self-hosted music servers already use.
+Moosic speaks Subsonic, the open standard most self-hosted music servers already use.
 Point it at one.
-Or many.
-The open-source bridge Fugue creates a secure P2P tunnel, so friends can share a library without ever opening it up to the public internet.
+Or many: merge Navidrome, Gonic, whatever you run, into a single collection: one search, one artist list, duplicates collapsed.
+An optional bridge, Fugue, adds a secure P2P tunnel, so friends can share a library without ever opening it up to the public internet.

 Moosic connects to any server speaking the Subsonic API.
 No lock-in, no custom protocol.
 Credentials stored locally.
 Audio streams directly, zero-buffer.

-When a friend runs Fugue in front of their Subsonic server, they can hand you a ticket and you stream over an end-to-end encrypted QUIC connection.
+When a friend runs the optional Fugue bridge in front of their Subsonic server, they can hand you a ticket and you stream over an end-to-end encrypted QUIC connection.
 No port forwarding.
 No exposed ports.

 No ads.
 No recommendations engine.
 No "For You" mix.
 No telemetry.
 No cloud sync that breaks when a server sunsets.
 No upsell to a higher tier.
 No seat count.